rq/rq/docs/docs/workers.md

 ### Worker Names

-Workers are registered to the system under their names, see [monitoring][m].
-By default, the name of a worker is equal to the concatenation of the current hostname and the current PID.
-To override this default, specify the name when starting the worker, using the `--name` option.
+Workers are registered to the system under their names, which are generated randomly during instantiation (see [monitoring][m]).
+To override this default, specify the name when starting the worker, or use the `--name` cli option.

+{% highlight python %}
+from redis import Redis
+from rq import Queue, Worker

+redis = Redis()
+queue = Queue('queue_name')

+# Start a worker with a custom name
+worker = Worker([queue], connection=redis, name='foo')
+{% endhighlight %}

 [m]: /docs/monitoring/

 ### Retrieving Worker Information

+_Updated in version 0.10.0._

 `Worker` instances store their runtime information in Redis.
 Here's how to retrieve them: